 - Ferdinand and Isabella's daughter Joanna and Joanna's husband Philip of Burgundy were supposed to be this.
 But they spent their first year or two as rulers of Castile bickering with Ferdinand (Isabella had predeceased him in 1504) about whether he should be Regent of Castile until he died and passed the whole kingdom down to his daughter, or if Joanna and Philip should rule in Castile right now, and then Philip died unexpectedly (in 1506), and Joanna's depression and schizophrenia (or something) popped up, and the whole thing ended rather badly.

-- William and Mary of England, Scotland and Ireland, as a compromise - she had the better claim, but not by much (he was her cousin), and he already had considerable power in the Netherlands in his own right, while also being more popular with those who didn't want to see a woman on the throne.
+- William III and Mary II of England, Scotland and Ireland, as a compromise - she had the better claim, but not by much (he was her cousin), and he already had considerable power in the Netherlands in his own right, while also being more popular with those who didn't want to see a woman on the throne.

 - Nicholas and Alexandra of Russia, at least after World War I broke out.
 After Nicholas took personal command of the army and went to the front, Alexandra ruled in Petrograd in his stead.
 It didn't work out so well, because both were incompetent: Nicholas as a military leader (though half-competent as a peacetime monarch, you should give him at least some credit), Alexandra in everything in general.